 Kaushik Roy Chowdhury is Associate Professor in the Electrical and Computer Engineering Department at Northeastern University and Faculty Fellow of the College of Engineering.
 He received his Ph.D. from the Georgia Institute of Technology in August 2009 and M.S. from the University of Cincinnati in 2006.

-Dynamic Spectrum Access (DSA) Networks: Systems design for large-scale DSA wireless platforms.
-Machine learning with Deep Convolutional Neural Networks for spectrum sensing, spectrum sharing, interference avoidance, and policy issues for dynamic spectrum access in licensed and mmWave bands.
-Design of MAC, routing and transport protocols.
-Coexistence in TV white spaces and LTE/WiFi.
-Learning and inference capability in software defined radios.
+Dynamic Spectrum Access (DSA) Networks: Systems and protocol design for large-scale DSA wireless platforms.
+Machine learning with Deep Convolutional Neural Networks for spectrum sensing, spectrum sharing, and hardware fingerprinting.
+Policy issues for dynamic spectrum access in licensed and mmWave bands.
+Coexistence and inference capability in software defined radios.

 Energy Harvesting Sensors & IoT: Radio frequency (RF) energy harvesting.
 Link and network layer design with energy-aware duty cycling.
 Use of wireless energy transfer.
 Energy provisioning and resource management.
 Joint RF energy and magnetic coupling-based energy transfer.

-Implantable Sensor Networks: Channel modeling for glavanic coupled communication.
+Implantable Sensor Networks: Channel modeling for galvanic coupled communication.
 On-body and intra-body communication.
 Protocol stack for sensor-actuator interactions.
 Systems design for intra-body transceivers.